Utkarsh1308/Utkarsh1308.github.io/report.md

 3. Add Support for Showing diffs for binary files.
 Tested with ImageCompressionBear.

 4. Support for xml diffs.
+Tested with XMLBear.

 #### Challenges